Category#

 is_composable(other)[source]#

-Whether two arrows are composable, i.e. the codomain of the first is the domain of the second.
+Whether two morphisms are composable, i.e. the codomain of the first is the domain of the second.

 Parameters: